 ● Infrastructure monitoring and management controls: Every component of infrastructure, including network devices, application servers, and databases, is hardened to stringent guidelines.
 They are also subject to regular scans to identify and address any security concerns.

-● Cryptographic controls: As noted earlier, all data to and from the Cisco Webex data center to Cisco Webex clients is encrypted, except for unencrypted video devices in a cloud–enabled meeting.
-Additionally, critical data stored in Cisco Webex, such as passwords, is encrypted.
+● Cryptographic controls: As noted earlier, all data to and from the Webex data center to cloud registered Webex Apps and Webex Devices is encrypted, except for PSTN traffic and unencrypted SIP/H323 video devices in a cloud–enabled meeting.
+Additionally, critical data stored in Webex, such as passwords, is encrypted.

 Cisco employees do not access customer data unless access is requested by the customer for support reasons.
 Access to systems in this case is allowed by the manager only in accordance with the “segregation of duties” principle.
 It is granted only on a need-to-know basis and with only the level of access required to do the job.
 Employee access to these systems is also regularly reviewed for compliance.
 Employees with such access are required to take annual International Organization for Standardization (ISO) 27001 Information Security Awareness training.

-In addition to these specialized controls, every Cisco employee undergoes a background check, signs a Nondisclosure Agreement (NDA), and completes Code of Business Ethics (COBE) training.
+In addition to these specialized controls, every Cisco employee undergoes a background check, signs a Nondisclosure Agreement (NDA), and completes Code of Business Conduct (COBC) training.

 Health Insurance Portability and Accountability Act (HIPAA)

-Cisco can provide information regarding the functionality, technology, and security of Cisco Webex.
-A HIPAAcovered entity would need to consult with its own legal counsel to determine whether Cisco Webex’s functionality is compliant for its business processes and GDPR ready
+Cisco can provide information regarding the functionality, technology, and security of Webex.
+A HIPAA-covered entity would need to consult with its own legal counsel to determine whether Webex’s functionality is compliant for its business processes and GDPR ready.

 Industry standards and certifications

-In addition to complying with our stringent internal standards, Cisco Webex also continually maintains thirdparty validations to demonstrate our commitment to information security.
-Cisco Webex is:
+In addition to complying with our stringent internal standards, Webex also continually maintains third-party validations to demonstrate our commitment to information security.
+Webex is:

 ● Service Organization Controls (SOC) 2 Type II audited